limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 * "rry" at the end

-Similarly, finding the last word that meets the above constraints.
+Similarly, I use the following command to find the last word.

 ```
 # for word in $(grep -E 'rry$' /usr/share/dict/words | tr -cd 'bemrry\n' | sort | uniq | tr '\n' ' '); do grep -Eo "^$word$" /usr/share/dict/words; done